Automated Processing, Characterization and Manipulation at Nanoscale

-Carbon nanotubes (CNTs) have become a promising material in nanotechnology.
 The extraordinary physical properties of CNTs are the reason for a multitude of potential applications that are foreseen in different areas.
-Using current fabrication techniques the exact geometric properties of CNTs, and thus their physical characteristics, are not completely controllable.
-Chemical vapor deposition (CVD)-based techniques might become completely compatible with standard micro fabrication techniques in the near future and seem to be the best approach to realize the direct synthesis of CNTs in future devices.
-However, the micro-nano-integration of CNTs into existing micro systems is one of the main challenges.
+Micro-nano-integration of CNTs into existing micro systems is one of the main challenges.
 In order to optimize the fabrication techniques and to allow the assembly of CNT-based prototypic devices, reliable handling and characterization of CNTs is required.
-We are developing novel nanorobotic methods for the handling, characterization and processing of individual CNTs.
+We are developing nanorobotic methods for the handling, characterization and processing of individual CNTs.
 For this purpose, a nanorobotic system is integrated into a scanning electron microscope (SEM) facilitating the development of direct and nondestructive methods for mechanical and electrical characterization of as-grown CNTs that are coming directly from its CVD-based fabrication without any further treatment.
-In addition, novel strategies for the reproducible microgripper-based pick-and-place handling of CNTs are developed that enable the assembly of prototypic CNT-based devices.
+In addition, strategies for the reproducible microgripper-based pick-and-place handling of CNTs are developed that enable the assembly of prototypic CNT-based devices.
 Focused ion beam (FIB) processing is used to shorten and bend carbon nanotubes.

-The atomic force microscope (AFM) is one of the common analysis tools in most research groups worldwide.
-In addition to standard topographic measurements, the AFM is more and more used to perform characterization of nanomaterials by force-distance-curves or even AFM-based nanomanipulation or structuring.
-Due to a wide range of problems, this AFM-based nanomanipulation is mostly conducted manually and therefore time consuming.
-For this reason, we are working on the development of drift compensation techniques in order to realize a full automation of AFM-based nanomanipulation and lithography tasks.
-Furthermore, we are developing exchangeable and customizable AFM probe tips as well as novel scanning algorithms that allow for a three-dimensional analysis of high aspect ratio structures and sidewall scanning within the European research project NanoBits (-> Videos).
+The atomic force microscope (AFM) is used to perform characterization of nanomaterials by force-distance-curves or even AFM-based nanomanipulation or structuring.
+We worked on the development of drift compensation techniques in order to realize a full automation of AFM-based nanomanipulation and lithography tasks.
+Furthermore, we are developed exchangeable and customizable AFM probe tips as well as nvel scanning algorithms that allow for a three-dimensional analysis of high aspect ratio structures and sidewall scanning.

 Another field of research is the machining of materials on the micro- and nanoscale, whereby particle beam based deposition and etching technologies, such as EBiD and FIB milling, are used.
 As an example, this allows retrospective structuring of semiconductor surfaces and the construction of nanoscale sensors, actuators and other functionalized elements.
 According to this, we develop and apply gas injection systems, which allocate the necessary process gases.